internetstandards/Internet.nl/documentation/github_release_steps.md

    1. Use tag 'vx.x.x' e.g., v1.2.3 for the release
    2. Use release title: x.x.x
    3. For the description use the contents of the Changelog.md for this release
+6. Inform prolocation that we are deploying, it may trigger their alerting.
+7. Deploy.
-6. Update the Changelog.md for the next release and commit with something like:
+7. Update the Changelog.md for the next release and commit with something like:
    "- Bump for next version.".
-7. Done.
+8. Done.